mnakao/ODP/README.md

 * [IN] degree: Degree in a graph.
 * [IN] num_degrees : Specify NULL for a regular graph.
 If not, specify the degrees for each vertex.
 * [IN] adjacency : Adjacency matrix of a graph.
 * [IN] symmetries : Numer of symmetries in a graph.
 This value must be a divisor of nodes.
-If it is 1, it works the same as ODP_Conv_adjacency2edge\*().
 * [IN] width : Width of a grid graph.
 * [IN] height : Height of a grid graph.
 * [OUT] edge : Edge list of a graph.